Food

 Temporary Food Permit

-Routine food inspections are conducted one to three times each year depending upon the risk assessment classification assigned to an establishment.
-If a food establishment is found to pose an imminent threat to public health, it is asked to discontinue operation until violations have been corrected.
-Legal action is taken in the event that an establishment refuses to voluntarily discontinue operation.
+Routine inspections are conducted one to three times per years, depending on the risk level assigned to each establishment.
+If a facility is found to pose an immediate risk to public health, they are asked to cease operations until the issue is resolved.
+Legal action may follow if an establishment refuses to voluntarily shut down when necessary.

-This program focuses on the identification, reduction, and whenever possible, the elimination of factors in the food service industry which have the potential to create a foodborne illness.
+Our food safety program aims to identify, reduce, and whenever possible, eliminate risk factors in the food industry that could lead to foodborne illness.
 Program activities include: